Craig Gordon: Steve Clarke era, 2020–2026

 On 14 June 2022, he gained his 70th Scotland cap in a 4–1 Nations League victory over Armenia, becoming only the seventh player in history to hit 70 caps for the Scottish men's team.
 In his 73rd cap against Ukraine (0–0), Gordon recorded his 30th clean sheet, which ensured promotion to Group A of the UEFA Nations League.
 Gordon missed all of UEFA Euro 2024 qualifying due to a broken leg suffered in December 2022, although Scotland qualified automatically in his absence.
 In February 2024 he stated that he wanted to become Scotland's oldest player, the record being held by David Weir, and was subsequently recalled to the international squad a month later.
 Gordon broke that record on 7 June when he appeared as a second-half substitute in a friendly against Finland, but he was left out of the final squad for UEFA Euro 2024.

 He kept consecutive clean sheets in the Nations League in October and November 2024, as Scotland drew 0-0 with Portugal and beat Croatia 1-0.
 This was followed by a 2–1 win over Poland on 18 November 2024, which saw Gordon became the third oldest player to compete in European competition at 41 years and 322 days old.

 On 20 March 2025, Gordon, aged 42, made his 80th Scotland appearance against Greece in the Nations League, joining Kenny Dalglish, Jim Leighton, Darren Fletcher and Andrew Robertson as the only players to hit the 80-cap mark.

 In November 2025, Gordon stood in as Scotland's first-choice goalkeeper for the final two games against Greece and Denmark in their 2026 World Cup qualification campaign after an injury to Angus Gunn, despite Gordon having not played a match for Hearts that season.
 Aged 42, he helped Scotland qualify for their first World Cup finals since 1998 in a famous 4-2 victory against Denmark.
+He also became the oldest European to appear in a World Cup qualification match, breaking a record that had been held by Stanley Matthews for 68 years.

+In May 2026, Gordon was selected for Scotland's 26-man squad for the upcoming FIFA World Cup.
+He was one of two Heart of Midlothian players selected, alongside striker Lawrence Shankland.
+(Note: Shankland was a Heart of Midlothian player at the time of selection, but joined Rangers on 15 June 2026 during the group stage.)
+The tournament marked the end of Gordon's career, with him announcing his retirement shortly afterwards.

 Personal life

-Gordon has four children: daughters Freya and Emma with former wife Jennifer, and sons Ace Harlow (born 2021) and Axel (born 2022), from a relationship with his partner Summer Harl.
+Gordon has five children: daughters Freya and Emma with former wife Jennifer, and sons Ace Harlow (born 2021), Axel (born 2022) and Archer (born 2026) from a relationship with his partner Summer Harl.
 Axel was born on the morning of a Scotland international match that his father played in.